prabhujkmrs/paint-application/README.md

 # Paint
-It is a simple java application that implements a simple text based drawing program.This system will  take the form of a command-line application.  and should allow the uses to do the following:
+It is a simple java application that implements a simple text based drawing program.This system will  take the form of a command-line application and should allow the users to do the following:
 1. Create a new canvas
 2. Draw on the canvas using text based commands
 3. Quit the program